AliceOh/S3-Bucket-FIleListAndPush-in-GO/README.md

-# S3-Bucket-FIleListAndPush-in-GO
+# S3-Bucket-File List And Push -in-GO
-A simple GO code to show how to list files and push file to S3 bucket through GO
+A simple GO code to show how to list files and push file to S3 bucket in GO